The Symbolism of Windows and Doors Portals of Consciousness

 Intuition is the ability to gain knowledge without proof or evidence.
 Intuition is insight without the use of reasoning.
 We don’t know where the answers come from; they just arrive.
 Different writers give the word intuition different meanings.
 It ranges from mystical insight to unconscious pattern recognition.

 The word intuition is often misused or mistranslated as instinct, truth, and belief.
 The word for intuition comes from the Latin verb intueri, which means to contemplate.
-And, so, intuition and reason seem to be two different roads?
-But perhaps just different paths to the same conclusion?
+So, intuition and reason seem to be two different roads, but perhaps just different paths to the same conclusion.

 Emotion